 The average time to complete each section is one hour.
 However, please keep in mind the ACCUPLACER is not a timed exam, students are encouraged to take as much time as necessary to complete the exam.

 Students taking the ACCUPLACER exam have seven business days to return and complete the test.

 Students planning to enroll in math and/or English classes at TMCC and who do not have current ACT/SAT test scores (less than two years old), should take the ACCUPLACER placement exam.
 This exam is offered on a walk-in basis Monday through Friday.

-No, the CAPE exam is for initial placement only.
+No. The CAPE exam is for initial course placement only.

-Yes, but the re-testing restriction applies to all languages.
+Yes.
+However, the placement restriction applies to all languages.

 Taking the test should require between 20-45 minutes, but will depend on how you perform.

-Students may repeat the test as many times as they would like, but there is a mandatory 6-week waiting period between testing sessions.
-There are NO exceptions to this restriction.
+Students may repeat the test as many times as they would like.
+There is a mandatory 6-week waiting period between testing sessions.

 If you have more questions regarding language placement at TMCC, please contact the Humanities Department.